nairihar/funthreads/README.md

 # funthreads
 Additional layer for Node.js "worker_threads" module.

-Library provides `run` function, which takes a callback as an argument, runs it in a thread and returns a promise.
+Library provides `runOnThread` function, which takes a callback as an argument, runs it in a thread and returns a promise.
 Inside callback you can return promise or plain value(i.e. object, string and etc...).

 ## Installation